eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 ***Machine Learning Engineer***, and ***Deep Learning Engineer***, roles:
++ Proficiency in programming languages such as Python, Java and C++, and experience with machine learning libraries (e.g., TensorFlow, PyTorch, scikit-learn)
 + You will be expected to have a good understanding of a broad range of traditional supervised and unsupervised techniques (e.g. logistic regression, SVMs, GBDTs, Random Forests, k-means and other clustering techniques, matrix factorization, LDA . . .) as well as be up to date with latest ML advances (e.g. Deep Neural Networks, or non-parametric Bayesian methods).
 + tech stack:
 	- Experience with Deep Learning frameworks, e.g., PyTorch, DeepLearning4J, TensorFlow